warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 For the rest of this guide, we'll assume you have a running Warden Protocol node with a local account that has a few WARD tokens.
 The local account will be used to fund the Keychain entity and parties and referenced as `<your-key>` in the following commands.

-Check the list of available accounts by running:
+Check the list of available accounts by running this command:

 ```bash
 wardend keys list
 ```

-Check the local account balance by running:
+Check the local account balance:

 ```bash
 wardend query bank balances <your-key>